-The law concerning the use of technology to conduct criminal activity has developed greatly in recent years in response to the volume of crimes involving technology.
+The law concerning the use of technology to conduct criminal activity has developed greatly in recent years, in part in response to the volume and sophistication of crimes involving technology.

 The law concerning cyber security is evolving into a very sophisticated framework of rules and regulations, which can be difficult to navigate without a specialist solicitor.
-MacRoberts has experience in assisting clients with cyber security.
+MacRoberts has experience in assisting clients across a number of sectors in dealing with cyber security.

 What is cyber crime?